Bandwidth/api-docs/content/numbers/downloadingReports.md

 ### Request a Report
-Creating a report starts with a <code class="post">POST</code> request to `https://dashboard.bandwidth.com/api/accounts/{accountId}/billingReports`, detailing the date range for the report as well as type of report you wish to download.
+Creating a report starts with a POST request to `https://dashboard.bandwidth.com/api/accounts/{accountId}/billingReports`, detailing the date range for the report as well as type of report you wish to download.
 A successful response will include a body and location header, which contains a URI with the report ID to be used in later requests.

 #### Request